Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 ---
-title: Deploying a BYO-CNI Cilium-Powered AKS Cluster with Terraform
+title: Deploying a Cilium-Powered BYO-CNI AKS Cluster with Terraform
-date: 2024-10-19 08:30:SS +0200 # Updater
+date: 2024-10-25 20:00:00 +0200 # Updater
 categories: [AKS]
 tags: [terraform, aks, helm, cilium]     # TAG names should always be lowercase
 description: Want to take full control of your AKS networking and leverage the advanced features of Cilium?
 This tutorial will walk you through the process of deploying a custom Cilium-powered AKS cluster using Terraform.
 By bringing your own CNI (BYO-CNI), you gain the flexibility to customize your networking and fine-tune your cluster's behavior.
 I'll guide you through the steps of setting up Cilium as the CNI provider by leveraging Terraform's and Helm's power to automate the deployment process.
 ---

-## Prerequisites
+# Prerequisites

 * **Azure Subscription:** You'll need an active Azure subscription to create and manage the AKS cluster.
 * **Basic Knowledge of Terraform:** Familiarity with Terraform's syntax, modules, and state management is essential for this tutorial.
 If you're new to Terraform, consider going through the official documentation or online tutorials to get started<sup>[1](#sources)</sup>.
 * **Tooling:** You'll need an Integrated Development Environment (IDE) like Visual Studio Code or IntelliJ IDEA, along with the Azure CLI and Terraform to manage your code and interact with cloud resources.

+The code is available on [github]()

-## Introduction
+# Introduction

 Azure Kubernetes Service (AKS) offers a wide range of networking options through various Container Networking Interface (CNI) plugins.
 Each plugin caters to specific needs and comes with its own set of features.
 For a detailed breakdown of these options, refer to the official documentation<sup>[2](#sources)</sup>.

-While AKS offers built-in solutions, you can also bring your own CNI (BYO-CNI) to leverage advanced functionalities.
-One such powerful CNI is Cilium.
-Microsoft offers a pre-configured version, Azure CNI Powered by Cilium, which combines the familiar Azure CNI with selected Cilium features<sup>[3](#sources)</sup>.
-While Azure CNI Powered by Cilium offers a good balance of features and ease of use, it does have some limitations.
-If you require more advanced networking features, then you might consider using the full Calico implementation as a BYO-CNI.
-Calico provides a comprehensive set of networking and security features that can be tailored to meet demanding requirements.
+While Azure Kubernetes Service (AKS) offers built-in CNI solutions, you have the freedom to bring your own CNI (BYO-CNI) to unlock advanced networking capabilities.
+Cilium is one such powerful CNI, renowned for its robust features and performance.

+Microsoft offers a streamlined option, Azure CNI Powered by Cilium<sup>[3](#sources)</sup>, which blends the familiar Azure CNI with select Cilium features.
+This provides a good balance of functionality and ease of use.
+However, for those seeking maximum flexibility and control, deploying the full Cilium as a BYO-CNI is the way to go.

-Let's dive into building a custom AKS cluster with Cilium using Terraform and Helm.
-This powerful combination will give you the flexibility to tailor your network configuration to meet your exact needs.
+In this blog post, we'll embark on building a custom AKS cluster with Cilium using Terraform and Helm.
+This powerful combination empowers you to craft a network configuration tailored precisely to your needs.

-> [!NOTE]
+> :memo: **Note:**
-> This blog post will focus on using the OSS (Open Source Software) version of Cilium for deploying a custom AKS cluster.
+This blog post will focus on using the OSS (Open Source Software) version of Cilium for deploying a custom AKS cluster.

-## Installing tooling
+# Setting Up Your Toolkit

-Before we begin, make sure you have the following tools installed:
+Before we dive into the deployment, let's ensure we have the necessary tools in place.

-### Cilium CLI
+## Cilium CLI

-While not required for deployment, we will the Cilium CLI later to validate your Cilium installation within the cluster.
-You can install it from the official releases on GitHub<sup>[4](#sources)</sup>.
+The Cilium CLI is a valuable tool for interacting with and monitoring your Cilium installation within the cluster.
+You can download it from the official releases on GitHub<sup>[4](#sources)</sup>.

-### Kubelogin
+## Kubelogin

-Kubelogin is required to interact with an Entra ID enabled cluster and hence essential for the usage of the Helm provider.
-You can download Kubelogin from the Kubelogin GitHub page<sup>[5](#sources)</sup>.
+Since we'll be enabling Entra ID authentication for our AKS cluster and disabling local accounts, we'll need `kubelogin` to authenticate with the cluster when using Helm.
+You can download `kubelogin` from the official Kubernetes releases page<sup>[5](#sources)</sup>.

+**Alternative Installation Methods:**

-You can also install these tools using package managers like Chocolatey or winget.
+Both the Cilium CLI and `kubelogin` can also be installed using package managers like Chocolatey or `winget`.
+If you prefer using these methods, refer to their respective documentation for installation instructions.

-## Preparing the Terraform Configuration
+# Preparing the Terraform Configuration

 Let's set up our Terraform configuration.
 Create a new directory and a `data.tf` file to define the necessary data sources.
 This file will fetch essential information for our deployment.
 Here's what we'll include:

 * **`azurerm_client_config`:** Retrieves your Azure client configuration, including your tenant and subscription IDs, for proper authentication.
-* **`azuread_service_principal`:** Retrieves information about the Azure Active Directory Service Principal associated with the Azure Kubernetes Service AAD Server.
+* **`azuread_service_principal`:** Retrieves information about the Entra ID Service Principal associated with the Azure Kubernetes Service AAD Server.
 This is crucial for `kubelogin` authentication to the cluster.
 * **`azurerm_kubernetes_cluster`:** Fetches details about your AKS cluster.
 We'll use this information later to interact with the cluster when deploying Cilium through Helm.

 ```terraform